-HIRST WINS HIS THIRD HK CLASSIC WITH SATURDAY’S VICTORY AT OCEAN SPEEDWAY
+Hirst Wins His Third HK Classic with Saturday’s Victory at Ocean Speedway

-By Steven Blakesley
+From Steven Blakesley

 WATSONVILLE, Calif.
 (July 18, 2020) – Sacramento’s Kyle Hirst became the first three-time winner of the Howard Kaeding Classic, winning the tenth running on Saturday for the NARC King of the West 410 Sprint Cars at Ocean Speedway.
 The victory at Watsonville saw Hirst lead all 30 laps on the box score, but the win was anything but easy as he defended the lead from 2015 Ocean Sprints champion Justin Sanders.